TeamMacLean/small_genomes_SNPs/Results/Work analysis.md

 ###Speculations

 It seems that the count ratio, SNP distance and max density methods work more or less ok (in theory) for the purpose of the algorithm.
-However, the max ratio and hyp distance methods do not seem to be very useful. **What about the maximum hypothesis method?** When it was used with the small genome, the candidate SNP position was really close to the causal mutation in the correctly ordered genome.
+However, the max ratio and hyp distance methods do not seem to be very useful. **What about the maximum hypothesis method?** When it was used with the small genome, the candidate SNP position was really close to the causal mutation in the correctly ordered genome, What happen if we use it with a larger genome?

 Some of the distance metrics seem to work just fine, as they assign a 0 value to the correct order and approach to 1 when we get closer to the random permutation,  so we assume that the distance metrics are useful and evaluate correctly the performance of the genetic algorithm.